lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-9. The inference results were processed for the input frame in the FIFO, remove it form the FIFO:
+9. The inference results were processed for the input frame in the FIFO, it is removed from the FIFO:

 ```Cpp
 							// done with this FIFO item